Japanese cruiser Mikuma

 Mikuma (三隈) was a heavy cruiser of the Imperial Japanese Navy.
 The second vessel in the four-ship Mogami class, she was laid down in 1931 and commissioned in 1935.
-During World War II she participated in the Battle of Sunda Strait in February 1942 and the Battle of Midway in June 1942, being sunk the last day of the latter engagement, on 6 June.
+During World War II she participated in the Battle of Sunda Strait in February 1942 and the Battle of Midway in June 1942, and was sunk the last day of the latter engagement, on 6 June.

-The ship was named after the Mikuma river in Oita prefecture, Japan.

 Background

 Built under the 1931 Fleet Replenishment Program, the Mogami-class cruisers were designed to the maximum limits allowed by the Washington Naval Treaty, using the latest technology.
 This resulted in the choice of a 155 mm dual purpose (DP) main battery in five triple turrets capable of 55° elevation.
 To save weight, electric welding was used, as was aluminum in the superstructure, and the use of a single funnel stack.
-New impulse geared turbine engines, coupled with very heavy anti-aircraft protection, gave the class a very high speed and protection.
+New impulse geared turbine engines, coupled with ultimately heavy anti-aircraft protection, gave the class a very high speed and protection.
 However, the Mogami class was also plagued with technical problems due to its untested equipment and proved to be unstable and top-heavy as well, due to cramming too much equipment into a comparatively small hull.

 Service career

 Early career

 Mikuma was completed at Mitsubishi's Nagasaki shipyards on 29 August 1935.
+Following the Japanese ship-naming conventions, the ship was named after the Mikuma river in Oita prefecture, Japan.

 Beginning in 1939, Mikuma was brought in for substantial reconstruction, replacing the triple 155 mm turrets with twin 203 mm guns (the 155 mm turrets going to the battleship Yamato).
 Torpedo bulges were also added to improve stability, but the increased displacement caused a reduction in speed.

 Mikuma participated in the occupation of Cochinchina, French Indochina, after Japan and Vichy French authorities reached an understanding on use of its air facilities and harbors from July 1941, from its forward operating base on Hainan.
 At the time of the attack on Pearl Harbor, Mikuma was assigned to cover the invasion of Malaya as part of Cruiser Division 7 under Vice Admiral Jisaburo Ozawa's First Southern Expeditionary Fleet, providing close support for landings of Japanese troops at Singora, Pattani and Kota Bharu.

 In December 1941, Mikuma was tasked with the invasion of British Borneo, together with Mogami, covering landings of Japanese troops at Miri and Kuching.
 In February 1942, Mikuma was tasked with covering landings of Japanese troops in Sumatra and Java.
 On 10 February, Mikuma and Chōkai were attacked by the submarine USS Searaven, which fired four torpedoes, but missed.